wAaron/atlas-examples/metamon/README.md

 --------------------------
 1. Run `terraform remote config -backend-config="name=YOUR_ATLAS_USERNAME/metamon"` in the [ops/terraform](ops/terraform) directory, replacing `YOUR_ATLAS_USERNAME` with your Atlas username, to configure [remote state storage](https://www.terraform.io/docs/commands/remote-config.html) for this infrastructure.
 Now when you run Terraform, the infrastructure state will be saved in Atlas.
 This keeps a versioned history of your infrastructure.
 2. Run `terraform apply` in the [ops/terraform](ops/terraform) directory to deploy your Metamon web app and Consul cluster.
-3. You should see 2 new boxes spinning up in EC2, one named "metamon_1" which is your web app, and one named "consul_1" which is your Consul cluster (of 1 for now).
+3. You should see 2 new boxes spinning up in EC2, one named "metamon_1" which is your web app, and one named "consul_1" which is your Consul cluster.
   1. ![AWS - Success](screenshots/aws_success.png?raw=true)
 4. Go to the "metamon" environment in the [Environments tab](https://atlas.hashicorp.com/environments) of your Atlas account and you'll now see the real-time health of all your nodes and services!
   1. ![Environments - Metamon](screenshots/environments_metamon.png?raw=true)
   2. ![Metamon Status](screenshots/environments_metamon_status.png?raw=true)
-5. View your infrastructure's state by clicking "Changes" in the left navigation of the "metamon" environment.
+5. View your infrastructure's state by clicking "Changes" on the left sidebar of the "metamon" environment.
   1. ![Metamon Environment - Changes](screenshots/environments_metamon_changes.png?raw=true)

 Final Step: Verify it Worked!